What Is And The Differences Trojans Worms and Viruses

 Host Intrusion Prevention System Basic

-Machine learning is a vast and ever-changing field, and Xcitium uses the latest machine learning techniques to determine to determine if a file is malicious or benign.
-Xcitium has created a predictive model started with collecting a huge number and variety of malicious and benign files.
-Features are extracted from files along with the files’ label (e.g. good or malicious).
+Machine learning is a vast and ever-changing field, and Xcitium uses the latest machine-learning techniques to determine if a file is malicious or benign.
+Xcitium has created a predictive model that started with collecting a huge number and variety of malicious and benign files.
+Features are extracted from files along with the files’ labels (e.g. good or malicious).
 Finally, the model is trained by feeding all of these features to it and allowing it to crunch the numbers and find patterns and clusters in the data.
 When the features of a file with an unknown label are presented to the model, it can return a confidence score of how similar these features are to those of trojans, worms, and viruses.
 That effectively defends the endpoints from the Trojan Horse malware effects.
-These concepts underpin VirusScope, Xcitium’s file and behavioral analysis engine residing on the local client.
+These concepts underpin VirusScope, Xcitium’s file, and behavioral analysis engine residing on the local client.

 AEP Self Protection